Caleb-Cholod/AI-CSVtoExcel/ExcelTests/README.txt

 Warnings/Errors are displayed in terminal

-Warnings:
+Errors/Troubleshooting:
-Make sure master sheet is titled Sheet1, and make sure files are properly closed on system Make sure no excel spreadsheets are open
+	-File name constants should correctly match the file names -Make sure no CSV files or spreadsheets are open in excel -Strainrite sky folders should match file name constants in program